FREQUENTLY ASKED QUESTIONS

-Captive Insurance Companies are insurance companies that are established by a parent group or groups with the explicit objective of covering the risks to which the parent is unprotected.
-Therefore, the practice of such companies founds a sort of self-insurance, Captive insurance companies sometimes insure the risks of the group's clienteles.
+Captive insurance companies are insurance companies that are established by a parent group or groups to cover the risks for which the parent is unprotected.
+Captives are a form of self-insurance.
+Captive insurance companies sometimes insure the risks of the group's clientele.

-The term “captive” was coined by the "father of captive insurance," Frederic M. Reiss, while he was bringing his concept into practice for his first client, the Youngstown Sheet & Tube Company, in Ohio in the 1950s.
-The company had a series of mining set-ups, and its management referred to the mines whose output was put solely to the corporation's use as captive mines.
+The term “captive” was coined by the Frederic M. Reiss, known as the father of captive insurance, while he was putting his concept into practice for his first client, the Youngstown Sheet & Tube Company, in Ohio in the 1950s.
+Youngstown Sheet & Tube operated a series of mines for its sole use.
+Management referred to these mines as captive mines.

-By forming a captive insurance company, a business can dramatically lower insurance costs in comparison to premiums paid to a conventional property and casualty insurance company.
-When establishing one’s own insurance vehicle, costs for overhead, marketing, agent commissions, publicity, etc., may result in noteworthy savings in the form of underwriting profits, which can be retained by the owner of the captive company.
+By forming a captive insurance company, a business can dramatically lower insurance costs compared to a conventional property and casualty insurance company premiums.
+Establishing one’s own insurance vehicle may result in savings on overhead, marketing, agent commissions, publicity, etc. Underwriting profits can be retained by the owner of the captive company.

-Moreover, a captive insurance company can deliver security against risks which prove to be excessively costly in commercial markets or may be commonly unobtainable.
-The failure to obtain specialized types of coverage from commercial third-party underwriters is an added reason for clients to choose to create a captive insurance company.
-With a captive insurance company, a business owner can address their self-insured risks by paying premium payments to their captive insurance company.
+Moreover, a captive insurance company can deliver security against risks that prove to be excessively costly in commercial markets or may be commonly uninsurable.
+The failure to obtain specialized types of coverage from commercial third-party underwriters is an added reason for businesses to choose to create a captive insurance company.
+With a captive insurance, company, companies can address their self-insured risks by paying premium payments to their captive insurance company.